 A series of presentations/seminars on a subject of interest/importance to the members.
 The initial series was “The Thermodynamics of Everyday Life” - see newsletters for 2012 and later.
+The search facility on the Home page could help.

 For details of leaders and organiser click here.